julienfastre/docker-sogo/README.md

       build:
          context: .
          args:
+         # replace by your desired  version
-            version: 3.1.5
+            version: x.x.x
-# if you prefer using a pre-built image
+# if you prefer using a pre-built image (replace by your desired version)
-#      image: julienfastre/sogo:3.1
+#      image: julienfastre/sogo:x.x
       links:
          - db
       volumes:
-         # required to allow nginx to access to resources
-         - /usr/local/lib/GNUstep/SOGo/WebServerResources/
-         # create
+         # replace by your own file
          - /path/to/your/file/sogo.conf:/etc/sogo/sogo.conf
    db:
       image: postgres:9.5